dscho/pagefind-xkcd-demo/content/comics/2020-11-4-the-true-name-of-the-bear.md

   Thank you to Gretchen McCulloch for fielding this question, and sorry that as a result the world's foremost internet linguist has been devoured by the brown one.
 She will be missed.
 img: https://imgs.xkcd.com/comics/the_true_name_of_the_bear.png
 ---
-[Megan walks in front the left, looking down at her phone.
+[Megan walks in from the left, looking down at her phone.
 Cueball and Ponytail are standing next to each other.]

 Megan: Wow - according to the internet, we don't know the true name of the bear.